CommonClimate/PAGES2k_phase2/README.md

 - **pages2k_composite_globalBins** creates global binned composites, makes Fig 7
 - **pages2k_compositeByArchive**  stratification by archive type, makes Fig 8

+In addition, a plain composite (see e.g. [this one](http://futureearth.org/blog/2017-jul-11/new-dataset-provides-most-complete-look-yet-climate-last-2000-years)) can be produced using  **pages2k_compositeSimple.m**

-All the data are in "data".
-All figures are exported to "figs" (sometimes in subfolders thereof).
+All the data are in "/data".
+All figures are exported to "/figs" (sometimes in subfolders thereof).
 Code dependencies needed to run the above codes are included in "utilities".
 If you are missing anything, we will be happy to add it.
 To comply with the license, some third-party packages may need to be installed separately, and be visible in your path:

 - [m_map](http://www.eos.ubc.ca/~rich/map.html)